-This weekend is the Annual April Alley Clean-Up.
-Since Bulk Trash pickup for Northwood Hills begins Monday, April 12, this is the perfect opportunity to tend to your alley and dispose of any brush or debris you clear out.
+The second weekend in April was the Annual April Alley Clean-Up.
+Since Bulk Trash pickup for Northwood Hills began Monday, April 11, this was the perfect opportunity to tend to your alley and dispose of any brush or debris you cleared out.
 Each homeowner is responsible for maintaining the area from their back property line to the center of the alley.
 That includes trimming bushes so they don't scrape cars or obstruct the alley.
 Trees that overhang the alley are required to be trimmed up 15 feet to allow clearance for garbage collection trucks.
 If trucks have to maneuver to avoid your branches, trash, or other debris, chances are they will cause damage to your alley in the process!
 Let's keep it clean.
-You can start placing items at your curb this Thursday, April 8.

 There’s a popular Chinese proverb that says, “The best time to plant a tree was 20 years ago.
 The second best time is now.”
 Northwood Hills’ trees took some big hits this year, which is devastating for many reasons including visual appeal, shade, and property value, just to name a few.
 NHHA member Amy Schellhorn reached out to WW Tree Farms to secure a 20% discount for those homeowners looking to replace trees that were destroyed.
 Since fall and winter are a great time to plant trees, and NWH residents can get 20% off, this could be your chance to fill a void left by our recent storms.
 Some of the trees recommended are Live Oaks, Bur Oaks, Red Oaks, Cedar Elms, Chinese Pistache, Bald Cypress and Maples.
 To learn more about types, sizes, and pricing, visit the Tree Farm at 11641 Newberry, Dallas, TX 75229 or call William Young at (214) 226-2076.
 They have many more trees available than the ones in stock and can work with you to find the right tree for your property.
 All of WW Tree Farm prices include delivery, planting, and a one year warranty.
 Possible additional costs include a daily rental fee of [...]